cpardue/infosec_old/Windows/Free S-MB Admin Setup.md

 # Small Business Free Admin Setup
 Free IT Admin set up for small businesses who don't actually have an IT budget.
-These are all apps that run on the Windows platform and can be run on a laptop with 4GB memory.
+These are all confirmed as working on Windows 10, and confirmed to work with each other simultaneously.

 [title](url)
 ***